SQL Patterns

 Window Frame Reference

 Without a frame clause, SUM() OVER (ORDER BY ...) defaults to UNBOUNDED PRECEDING AND CURRENT ROW — a running total.
-Always write it explicitly to be safe.
+Always write the frame on purpose to be safe.

 Template